sadielbartholomew/sadielbartholomew.github.io/notes/attended-courses/UX-course-feb19.md

 * a **progress indicator/bar** is a “best friend”, universally, for communication of progress; says where have come from, where going to and how far along.
 It is typically displayed horizontally at the top.
 * **forms** are generally important ingredients.
 * Reference to Miss Universe 2015, where the wrong winner was announced.
 Reasons for this being an easy mistake based on card giving the relevant information to the announcer provided.
-* 3 behavioural criteria to assess forms against: 1) motivation e.g. not intimidating, 2) efficiency: appropriate fill-in speed, 3) accuracy: fewest errors.
+* Three behavioural criteria to assess forms against:

+    1. motivation e.g. not intimidating;
+    2. efficiency: appropriate fill-in speed;
+    3. accuracy: fewest errors.

 * structure, categorisation and hierarchy: are good, aim for these.
 * usually single-column designs are best (i.e. the highest performing) for forms, but exceptions are e.g. for forename-surname inputs & other functionality naturally lending itself to multi-column form elements, or expert users where the trade-off on speed versus complexity pays off.
 * also gently guide/nudge (“give forward momentum”) to help users along to their end goal.